 Because we rely on third parties to develop our products, we must share trade secrets with them.
 We seek to protect our proprietary technology in part by entering into confidentiality agreements and, if applicable, material transfer agreements, collaborative research agreements, consulting agreements or other similar agreements with our collaborators, advisors, employees and consultants prior to beginning research or disclosing proprietary information.
-These agreements will typically restrict the ability of our collaborators, advisors, employees and consultants to publish data potentially relating to our trade secrets.
-Our academic collaborators typically have rights to publish data, provided that we are notified in advance and may delay publication for a specified time in order to secure our intellectual property rights arising from the collaboration.
-In other cases, publication rights are typically controlled exclusively by us, although in some cases we may share these rights with other parties.
-Nevertheless, our competitors may discover our trade secrets, either through breach of these agreements, independent development or publication of information including our trade secrets in cases where we do not have proprietary or otherwise protected rights at the time of publication.
+Our competitors may discover our trade secrets, either through breach of these agreements or through independent development.
 A competitor's discovery of our trade secrets would impair our competitive position.